42-mediterranean-red-snapper_westmountmag

 Cover with parchment paper, then foil.

-Uncover, broil for 10 minutes on the bottom rack, baste.
+Uncover, broil for 10 minutes on the bottom rack, and baste.

 Cilantro lime cauliflower rice